 Fitness Boxing 2: Rhythm & Exercise adds very little to the foundation of its predecessor but if you don't already own the original, it's still a fine alternative to the more intense workout Ring Fit Adventure offers.
 Fitness Boxing, with its rhythm-based gameplay, is a markedly different proposition and might suit your situation better (the Ring-Con is a little inconvenient to throw in your travel bag!).
 It would be a mistake to buy this thinking you’re getting a game or some magical antidote to your spare tyre.
 However, it kept us coming back for more and if you’re after a reason to justify cancelling that direct debit to Gold’s, either one of the Fitness Boxings will get your blood pumping and keep you on your toes, especially while you're away from home.

-Just Dance 2020 was a celebration of the series’ tenth anniversary in more ways than one, with years of releases all leading up to a formula that has truly been perfected and a decent new song list to boot.
-You’ll want to be subscribed to Just Dance Unlimited to get the most out of your purchase — a fact that's become even more apparent with the latest entry (see below) — and if you've already got Just Dance 2019 or Just Dance 2018 or Just Dance 2017, it's probably not worth picking this up as well unless you're assembling a Just Dance collection on the shelf (gotta love those pandas, huh?).
-Newcomers to the series won’t find a better experience out there, though, and jiggling about to chart-toppers with costumed dancers doesn't get much better.
+It's Just Dance, and it does what it says on the tin.
+Just Dance 2022 won't win any prizes for innovation, but it's another solid iteration of the formula with a decent new song list to boot.
+You’ll want to be subscribed to Just Dance Unlimited to get the most out of your purchase, and if you've already got Just Dance 2021 or Just Dance 2020 or Just Dance 2019 or Just Dance 2018 or Just Dance 2017, it's probably not worth picking this up as well unless you're assembling a Just Dance collection on the shelf (and it's also worth noting that Just Dance 2023 Edition is now available, though physical editions come with a download code instead of a cartridge).
+Newcomers to the series won’t find a better experience points-based dance game out there.
+Grab a Joy-Con, get on the floor and... you know what to do.
+Jiggling about to chart-toppers with costumed dancers doesn't get much better.

 Also known as Just Dance Without The Unnerving Bleached-Out Mannequins, Zumba Burn It Up! is exclusive to the Nintendo Switch and plays very similar to the Just Dance games in that the Joy-Con track your movements as you follow the on-screen instructions.
 You dance along with one of the game’s real-life instructors with the aim of burning off as many calories as possible, and you can do so with a partner in Fitness Party mode.
 Full Class mode offers workouts lasting from 15-60 minutes, so there's definitely scope to burn some calories here, but as with all the software on this list you only get out what you put in, so the onus is on you to commit.
 Go on - grab those sweatpants and get down.